On p-adic lattices and Grassmannians: Introduction

-(or rather the fpqc-sheaf associated with this functor) and obtains a description of $\Gr$ as an ind-scheme over $k$ as follows.
-Recall that a lattice $L\subset R((z))^{n}$ is a finitely generated projective $R[[z]]$-submodule of $R((z))^{n}$ which satisfies $L\otimes_{R[[z]]}R((z)) = R((z))^{n}$.
-Further, let $N$ be any positive integer, and let $\Lat_{n}^{N}(R)$ be the set of lattices $L$ with the property that $z^{N}R[[z]]^{n} \subset L \subset z^{-N}R[[z]]^{n}$.
-Denote by $\Lat_{n}^{N,0}(R) \subset \Lat_{n}^{N}(R)$ the subset of special lattices -- that is, lattices $L$ with the additional property $\wedge^{n}L = R[[z]]$.
-In this situation Beauville and Laszlo (\cite{beauville-laszlo}) prove that $\Gr(R) = \cup_{N\in\mathbb{N}}\Lat_{n}^{N,0}(R)$ and that the functor $\Lat_{n}^{N,0}$ is represented by a closed subscheme of an ordinary Grassmannian (more precisely, the Grassmannian which parametrizes $nN$-dimensional $k$-linear subspaces in $k^{2nN}$).
-Hence the functor $\Gr$ is an ascending union of projective $k$-schemes, or, in other words, an ind-proper $k$-ind-scheme.
-This ind-scheme is the affine Grassmannian for $G=\Sl_{n}$.
-The affine Grassmannian, also for other algebraic groups than $\Sl_{n}$, and its variants such as partial or full flag varieties, are well studied as natural objects within the geometric Langlands program, as well as for example in the theory of local models for certain Shimura varieties (see e.g. \cite{goertz10}).
+\begin{theorem}[\citealt{beauville-laszlo}] For any $k$-algebra $R$, the set $\Gr(R)$ is the ascending union $\cup_{N\in\mathbb{N}}\sLat{n}_{N}(R)$, and the functor $\sLat{n}_{N}$ is represented by a closed subscheme of an ordinary Grassmannian (more precisely, the Grassmannian which parametrizes $nN$-dimensional $k$-linear subspaces in $k^{2nN}$).
+Hence the functor $\Gr$ is an ascending union of projective $k$-schemes, and therefore it is an ind-projective $k$-ind-scheme. \end{theorem}

+The affine Grassmannian, also for other algebraic groups than $\Sl_{n}$, and its variants such as partial or full flag varieties, are well studied as natural objects within the geometric Langlands program and in the theory of local models for certain Shimura varieties, see e.g. \cite{goertz10}.\\

-However, from the point of view of number theory it is perhaps even more natural to look at quotients of the form $G(\mathbb{Q}_{p})/G(\mathbb{Z}_{p})$, or more generally of the form $G(\W(k)[1/p])/G(\W(k))$, where $k$ is a perfect field of positive characteristic and $\W(k)$ denotes the ring of Witt vectors over $k$.
-This would in particular lead to an algebraic model of the Bruhat-Tits building of the group $G(\W(k)[1/p])$.
-Let us refer to this setting as the `$p$-adic case' in the following, while by the `function field case' we mean the situation discussed in the preceding paragraph.
-Though there have been attempts to endow the quotient sets $G(\W(k)[1/p])/G(\W(k))$ with an algebro-geometric structure analogous to the one discussed above, e.g. by Haboush in \cite{haboush}, the situation seems to be significantly more complicated in the $p$-adic case than in the function field case.
-One source of complication in the $p$-adic case is certainly the simple fact that $\W(R)$ ($R$ any ring) does not carry a structure of $R$-module.
-This makes impossible the construction of an analogue of $\Lat_{n}^{N,0}$ inside an ordinary Grassmannian, as described above for the function field case.
-Hence, the $p$-adic case is far worse understood, and it is still not clear whether it is possible to put a structure of ind-scheme, or a related algebraic structure, on the quotients $G(\W(k)[1/p])/G(\W(k))$.
-The present paper is an attempt to investigate how much of our understanding of the affine Grassmannian for $\Sl_{n}$ carries over from the function field case to the $p$-adic case.
+From the point of view of number theory it is perhaps even more interesting to look at quotients of the form $\Sl_{n}(\mathbb{Q}_{p})/\Sl_{n}(\mathbb{Z}_{p})$, or more generally of the form $\Sl_{n}(\W(k)[1/p])/\Sl_{n}(\W(k))$, where $k$ is a perfect field of positive characteristic $p$ and $\W(k)$ denotes the ring of $p$-typical Witt vectors over $k$.
+A structure of an ind-scheme on these quotients would lead to an algebraic model of the Bruhat-Tits building of the group $\Sl_{n}(\W(k)[1/p])$.
+Let us refer to this setting as the $p$-adic case in what follows, while by the function field case we mean the situation discussed before.